 He founds the Chinese Marketing Institute (a joint institute with Peking and Fudan University) and the Chinese Management Centre (at Hong Kong University), now renamed as the Contemporary Marketing Centre.
 He also helped found the Asia Academy of Management as the founding vice president.

-On the professional side, David Tse had been a non-executive director in companies and he actively consults firms in China & Hong Kong.
+On the professional side, David Tse serves as a non-executive director in medical technology start-ups.

 - Cross-cultural marketing

-David Tse and co-investigators received 11 grants with a total of $ 6.0 million in these research areas.
+He has published over 65 papers and 10 books in these topics.
+David Tse and co-investigators received 13 grants with a total of $ 7.0 million in these research areas.